Nursing Home Neglect and

 • Follow up immediately on any concerns.
 If you see any warning signs of abuse or neglect, take action.
 Report your concerns to the nursing home itself, but don't be satisfied with their response.
 Document your report so that you have a record in case the nursing home later denies that they were aware of the concern.
 Depending on the circumstances, you may also need to report the abuse to the police or the Office of the State Long-Term Care Ombudsman.

 • Take legal action.
 If the worst happens and your loved one is abused or neglected in a nursing home, the most important thing you can do is to hold that negligent facility accountable.
-Contact an experienced attorney specializing in nursing home abuse and neglect cases.
+Contact an experienced elder abuse lawyer specializing in nursing home abuse and neglect cases.
 Taking strong legal action will send a clear message to the facility and prevent other families from suffering the same ordeal.

 If you have any reason to suspect that your loved one has been abused or neglected in a nursing home, take immediate action.
 Contact Johnson Greer Law Group to schedule your free, confidential consultation.
 Call (866) 904-6653.